List of international cricket centuries at Lord's

 The Englishman A. G. Steel became the first player to score a Test century at Lord's when he made 148 against Australia in 1884.
-The highest score at the ground is 333, which was scored by Graham Gooch in 1990.
-Gooch's innings, made against India, came from 485 deliveries.
+The highest score at the ground is 335, which was scored by Sam Northeast in 2024.
+Northeast’s innings, made against Middlesex, came from 412 deliveries.
 The record for the highest score by an overseas players belongs to the South African Graeme Smith.
 Smith scored 259 from 370 deliveries against England in 2003.
-Only two players, the Englishmen Graham Gooch and Michael Vaughan, have scored 6 Test centuries at Lord's.
+Joe Root has scored a record 8 Test centuries at the ground.
 The Indian Dilip Vengsarkar is the only overseas player to have scored 3 Test centuries at the ground.
-There have been 244 Test centuries scored at the ground.
+There have been 254 Test centuries scored at the ground.

 32 ODI centuries have been scored at Lord's to date.
 The first, 137 from 147 deliveries, was made by Dennis Amiss in 1975.
 Amiss's innings is also the highest ODI score by an Englishman at Lord's.
 The West Indians Clive Lloyd (102 against Australia in 1975) and Viv Richards (138 not out against England in 1979) scored centuries in the first two Cricket World Cup finals, Richards' innings holding the record for the highest ODI score at the ground.
 Marcus Trescothick has scored 3 ODI centuries at the ground.
-In 2016, Misbah-ul-Haq became the oldest player to score a test century at Lord's.
+In 2016, Misbah-ul-Haq became the oldest player to score a Test century at Lord's.